Need help finding a recipe?

 What do roasted radishes taste like?

-When radishes are roasted, they lose their peppery kick and take on more of a sweet taste.
-They’re flavour is actually quite mild.
+When radishes are roasted (or air fried, in this case), it brings out their natural sweetness, so they lose their peppery kick and take on more of a sweet, mellow flavor.

 How to roast radishes in the air fryer